raviqqe/doc/posts/stak/embedding-scheme-in-rust.md

 # Embedding Scheme in Rust

-Hello!
-Today is December 22nd!
-This is the December 22nd article for the [Rust Advent Calendar 2024](https://qiita.com/advent-calendar/2024/rust).

-Rust, as a compiled language, makes it challenging to dynamically modify the behavior of a program.
-In this article, we’ll explore embedding a small Scheme interpreter written in Rust called [Stak Scheme][stak] into a Rust program to dynamically (without stopping the process) modify its behavior.
+Rust, as a compiled language, makes it challenging to dynamically modify the behavior of programs.
+In this article, we'll explore embedding a small Scheme interpreter written in Rust called [Stak Scheme][stak] into a Rust program to dynamically (without stopping the process) modify its behavior.

 The code used in this article can be found in the [`examples/hot-reload` directory](https://github.com/raviqqe/stak/tree/main/examples/hot-reload) of the Stak Scheme repository.